Employment

 Reasons for absence where the "job attachment" requires further testing include, among others: parental leave, educational leave, care for others, other personal absences, strikes or lockouts, reduction in economic activity (e.g. temporary lay-off, slack work), disorganisation or suspension of work (e.g. due to bad weather, mechanical, electrical or communication breakdown, problems with information and communication technology, shortage of raw materials or fuels).
 For these reasons, a further test of receipt of remuneration and/or a duration threshold should be used.

-Three different definitions of employment are used in ABS household surveys.
+Three different approaches are used to measure employment in ABS household surveys.
 Information on the relevant questionnaire modules is contained in Standards for Labour Force Statistics.

 Labour Force Survey